alfin3/lisp-seq-cause-search/README.md

 **Results**

 16 sequence positions across PDZ domains and 5 sequence positions across peptides were considered.
 A rule was defined as a conjunction of 21 XOR disjunctions of amino acid literals.
-Given a rule, the value of the objective function was defined as the ratio of binding data instances to non-binding data instances satisfied by the rule.
+The value of the objective function was defined as the ratio of binding data instances to non-binding data instances satisfied by a rule.

 The size of the search space was given by